tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 2 - Time Response and Reduction of Multiple Subsystems.md

 $$D = 2 J \zeta \omega_{n} = 2 \zeta\sqrt{KJ} = 1.04$$

 ### System Response with Additional Poles
-- If a system has more than two poles or has zeros we cannot use the previously derived formulae to calculate the performance specs.
+- **If a system has more than two poles or has zeros we cannot use the previously derived formulae** to calculate the performance specs.
-- Howee
+- However **under certain conditions** a system with more than two poles or with zeros can be **approximated** as a second order system that has just **two complex dominant poles**.

+Consider a system with complex poles and a real pole